LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/Avalanche-Fuji-Testnet-Jobs.md

 Avalanche Fuji is the testnet for Avalanche Mainnet (AVAX), which is a smart contract-capable blockchain platform focused on transaction speed, low costs, and eco-friendliness.
 Testnet AVAX is used to pay for transactions on Avalanche Fuji.
 Testnet LINK and AVAX are available at [faucets.chain.link](https://faucets.chain.link/fuji).
 Testnet AVAX is also available at [faucet.avax.network](https://core.app/tools/testnet-faucet/?subnet=c&token=c).

-Please see below for our Chainlink data feed offerings ('**jobs**') on the Avalanche-Fuji network.
-All testnet data feeds are free to use, and do not require you to fund your contracts with the LINK token.
-If you run into any trouble, we are here to help!
-Head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA), or feel free to contact us [here](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!
+The below documentation illustrates how to integrate a custom Chainlink data feed for your smart contract or dApp running on the Avalanche Fuji network.
+All testnet data feeds are **free to use**, and do not require you to fund your contracts with the LINK token.
+If you run into any trouble, head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest assistance, or feel free to contact us [here](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes").

 ### Select the type of data that you need: